Combinebobnt/macadamia/README.md

 Head over to the [releases](https://git.redbigz.com/red/macadamia/releases) page to download the latest version of Macadamia.

 ### Compiled (I want the bleeding edge)
-**UPDATE: Actions has been added, so if you don't want to get your hands dirty, look for an artifact [here](https://git.redbigz.com/red/macadamia/actions).**

 Run these commands in order:

 *Windows (posh)*